How is kombucha made?

 Our current rounds of testing show that there is around 1 gram of raw cane sugar per 100ml, which is necessary to assist the fermentation process.
 By way of comparison, fruit juices on average contain 7 grams per 100ml.
 So kombucha gives you that natural energy boost without high levels of sugar.
 And don't worry. the small amounts of sugar contained in kombucha will be quickly processed by your system!

 A small amount is produced as a by-product of the fermentation process, but we make sure all our brews are below 0.5% in trace alcohol.
 Current testing has us standing at between 0.05 - 0.1%.
 For this reason, we would advise pregnant women and those with healthcare concerns to consult their GP about whether they can drink kombucha.
 Please be aware that your kombucha needs to go into the fridge below 4°C to ensure it stays at this level.

 The above questions/answers are facts based on research; we're not making any unsubstantiated health claims.
 But we don't wish to diagnose, treat, or cure any disease with this information.
-The only documents to date on kombucha from the FDA are from studies that identify particular strains of yeast and bacteria, as well as affirmation that the kombucha culture contains no known human pathogens or toxin-producing organisms.
+Please read through the following research to find out more about the health claims of kombucha, and the research that is currently being undertaken.

 How can i find out more?